Frequently asked questions

 Are there restaurants on the mountain?

-We have several food and beverage outlets on the mountain, including our Sixteen10 coffee bar, our Sky High Café, Huber’s Hut brasserie and bar all of which are found in the base lodge.
+We have several food and beverage outlets on the mountain, including our Sixteen10 coffee bar, our Sky High Café, and Opuke Kai, all of which are found in the base lodge.
 If you’d prefer a mid-ski pit stop, you can find our Corona Bar located half-way down the mountain at the top of our Highway 72 and Broadway runs.

-- 5yrs and under ski or ride for free at Coronet Peak and The Remarkables.
+7yrs and under ski or ride for free at Coronet Peak, The Remarkables and Mt Hutt.

 Pass Protection costs $40 and can be added to your 3 Peak Pass or Mt Hutt Pass purchase.
 Pass protection is your injury/medical cover and provides for full or partial refund of the season pass where an injury, medical condition or travel ban imposed by regulatory bodies, precludes or significantly limits ability to use the pass throughout the entire season.